ritik8004/drupal_assignment/README.md

     * `blt frontend:build`
     * `blt refresh:local` (from inside of your vm)
     * Enter the site code you want to setup the site for (this can be avoided by adding the site code in blt params like `blt refresh:local mckw`)

-  * Access the site in your web browser, e.g.﻿http://local.alshaya-mckw.com/en/user
-  * Login using the default credentials:﻿no-reply@acquia.com / admin
     * Perform drush commands from inside of your vm, like `drush status -l local.alshaya-mckw.com`
     * Login quickly using `drush uli -l local.alshaya-mckw.com`  (note: currently doesn't work properly)

+* Access the site in your web browser, e.g. http://local.alshaya-mckw.com/en/user
+* Login using the default credentials: no-reply@acquia.com / admin

+# For Varnish:
   * Access site through Varnish in local
   * Comment out the code forcing SSL redirection in `docroot/.htaccess`
   * Access the site on port 81

-# For Varnish:
   * Make changes in `conf/varnish-4.vcl`
   * Run `vagrant ssh`
   * run `sh box/scripts/configure-varnish.sh`

-# Issues during setup follow the below links:
-  * <a href="https://alshayagroup.atlassian.net/browse/CORE-25284?jql=labels%20%3D%20LOCAL_WORKAROUND%20order%20by%20created%20DESC">Issues Link 1</a>
-  * <a href="https://alshayagroup.atlassian.net/wiki/spaces/ACSF/pages/589004885/Developer+Handbook#DeveloperHandbook-LocalWorkarounds">Issues Link 2</a>
+Check for known issues during setup check here: https://alshayagroup.atlassian.net/wiki/spaces/ACSF/pages/589004885/Developer+Handbook#DeveloperHandbook-LocalWorkarounds

 Next builds can be done using: `blt refresh:local:drupal` Behat tests can be run using: `vagrant ssh --command='cd /var/www/alshaya ; blt tests:behat'`